Retail market indicators

 For more detailed updates on wholesale prices visit Wholesale market indicators | Ofgem.

-January 2026, the number of new fixed tariffs on offer increased compared to December 2025.
-Around 81% of these offers were available to the whole market, rather than exclusive to specific customers with most prices lower than the price cap for 1 January to 31 March 2026.
-The average fixed tariff was priced at £1,649 in January 2026, £13 higher than in the previous month.
+In February 2026, the number of new fixed tariffs on offer increased compared to January 2026.
+Around 77% of these offers were available to the whole market rather than exclusive to specific customers with most prices being lower than the price cap for 1 January to 31 March 2026.

 The update of all profit and average bill indicators based on Consolidated Segmental Statements (CSS) has been paused.
 Only three large domestic legacy suppliers (British Gas, EDF and Scottish Power) and one non-domestic supplier (SSE) had submitted a CSS under the regulation before consultation in 2023.
 This information was insufficient to generate market representative statistics.
 A review of the CSS obligation is now completed and will expand CSS reporting to most of the domestic and non-domestic market.
 This will apply to supplier financial accounts for 2023 onwards with publication 10 months after the company’s financial year end.
 We intend to resume the publication of these indicators as soon as new data becomes available.